 I'm sure you'll enjoy reading the many features of Interactions in the coming pages.
-You'll be reminded to mark your calendars for this year's Welsh Lectures (link), get a chance to learn about Prof. Dylan Jones's appointment to the Wilson Professorship (link), get an update on our many Outreach (link) and Physics Student Union (PhysU) (link) activities, and become better acquainted with our community through faculty, student, and alumni profiles.
+You can rewatch the presentations by this year's Welsh Lecturers (link), get a chance to learn about Prof. Dylan Jones's appointment to the Wilson Professorship (link), get an update on our many Outreach (link) and Physics Student Union (PhysU) (link) activities, and become better acquainted with our community through faculty, student, and alumni profiles.
 Our work continues to show how U of T Physics can thrive and lead, even in challenging times, as we pursue our Physics teaching and research mission with energy, passion and integrity.
 The support of our community in this mission is deeply appreciated.